daanalytics/github-slideshow/_posts/0000-01-02-daanalytics.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second DaAnalytics slide!"
 ---
-Your text
+My text
-Use the left arrow to go back!
+Use the left arrow if you want to go back!
+Leave the right arrow alone!